Available 24 hours a day,

 Nursing home abuse is particularly serious due to the vulnerability of the elderly and other adult residents.
 As the US population continues to grow, people are living longer than they ever have before.
 The number of elderly individuals who need nursing home services also continues to rise and it’s important that these seniors receive safe and adequate care.

 According to data from the Centers for Disease Control and Prevention there are roughly 15,700 nursing homes in the U.S. with 1.7 million beds for residents.
-As of 2012, there were 869 nursing homes in Kentucky, Idaho, and Indiana with 90,913 beds.
+As of 2012, there were 869 nursing homes in Kentucky, Ohio, and Indiana with 90,913 beds.

 Most federal and state laws require that nursing homes provide a level of care that helps to maintain the highest possible mental and physical well-being of each resident.
 Reports of residents suffering from malnutrition, accidental injury, pressure ulcers or bed sores and dehydration happen far too often.
 Careless mistakes made by nursing home employees in administering medication are also a problem.